fanout/ruby-gripcontrol/README.md

 server.start
 ```

-Long polling example via response body using the WEBrick gem.
+Long polling example via response _body_ using the WEBrick gem.
 The client connects to a GRIP proxy over HTTP and the proxy forwards the request to the origin.
-The origin subscribes the client to a channel and instructs it to long poll via the response body.
+The origin subscribes the client to a channel and instructs it to long poll via the response _body_.

 ```Ruby
 require 'webrick'